opencog/atomspace/opencog/sheaf/README.md

 linearity is preserved.

 The N-gram in linguistics an example of an degree-N tensor.
-The count of the number of occurances that an N-gram is seen is the weight.
+The count of the number of occurrences that an N-gram is seen is the weight.
-Sometimes the collection of N-grams is called a "vector", but this is not quite right, because when multiple N-grams are assebled to form a sentence, the words must match-up correctly: N-grams are tensor elements.
+Sometimes the collection of N-grams is called a "vector", but this is not quite right, because when multiple N-grams are assembled to form a sentence, the words must match-up correctly: N-grams are tensor elements.